-The Virginia Garden at the Virginia Living Museum highlights Virginia’s botanical history from 1607 to the present.
-Visitors see the native plant species that were present when the first settlers arrived at Jamestown.
-They can then see flora that was introduced to Virginia by Native Americans and the plants that helped the settlers to survive those first critical years.
-The garden also displays flora that the colonists introduced to Virginia, which eventually became naturalized, and some native species that were exported to England to be used in gardens there.
-It also showcases an early colonial botanist who was key to identifying and naming Virginia’s flora.
-Finally, the garden emphasizes some plants that have been introduced to Virginia which have become invasive and threaten native plant populations.
+The Virginia Garden highlights 400 years of Virginia’s botanical history.
+See the native plant species that were present when the first settlers arrived at Jamestown, the flora that was introduced to Virginia colonists by Native Americans and the plants that helped the settlers survive those first critical years.
+The garden also displays species introduced by the colonists and some native species that were exported to England to be used in gardens there.
+Learn about an early colonial botanist who was key to identifying and naming Virginia’s flora.
+Finally, the garden emphasizes some plants that have been introduced to Virginia that have become invasive and threaten native plant populations.

 The entrance to the garden is through a Virginia woodland of pines and flowering trees and shrubs.

 As the visitor emerges from the woods, the plants that Native Americans introduced through trade are displayed.
 Beans, corn, sweet potato and tobacco are just a few.
 Across from that are blueberries, dogwood, and timber trees, which helped the colonists survive by providing food, shelter and revenue.

 When the visitor moves a little further down the path, we discuss the difference between a native and a non-native plant.
 Not only did the settlers arrive in 1607, but so did their livestock.
 In the bellies of their livestock resided seeds of European plants, which were deposited on Virginia soil.
 Queen Ann’s lace, dandelion and ox-eye daisy are thought by many to be native, but are, in fact, introduced.
 Virginia did not have suitable native grasses for grazing either.
 Therefore, colonists imported seeds of grasses that would be better suited for the task.